 When looking to buy real estate, investors look for what is feasible to achieve maximum use and legal permissibility for their money.
 To do this, they must undertake market analysis to determine the highest and best use of the property.
 The question is “How to determine the highest and best use of a property?”

 Highest and best use is a term used in accounting and finance.
 The determination of this value is vital for analysing and assessing the value of a property.

 Determining the highest and best use of a property is a critical decision to make.
 Both accountants and investors must seriously consider it.
 It helps them know whether it’s essential for investors to invest in more improvements or sell the real estate to help them understand which option will provide the best financial future.

 When do you know if a commercial property is the best one for you?

-There are a number of factors to consider: Location, amenities, zoning, and more.
+There are several factors to consider: location, amenities, zoning, and more.
 Consider these questions to help you figure out which commercial properties will be the best for your needs:

 What is the process for determining highest and best use?

 The process for determining this value may differ for various reasons.

-Different owners may have different plans for the Property.
-Some people might want to rent it for a little while, while others may want to run their business from the Property.
-The usage of the Property might differ according to what its owner intends for it.
+Different owners may have different plans for the property.
+Some people might want to rent it for a little while, while others may want to run their business from the property.
+The usage of the commercial real estate might differ according to what its owner intends for it.
 Consulting a specialised commercial real estate agent before deciding on a plan is advised.

 When considering the potential of a property, some of the most important considerations are its long-term tenant value, short-term tenant value, marketability, development potential, zoning considerations and tax consequences.
 The higher the long-term tenant value or short-term tenant value for a property, the higher its marketability.
 The more desirable a property is for development purposes also increases its marketability.
 Zoning restrictions can either increase or decrease a property appeal and value.